hirscr/scammerresponder/README.md

-# 🕷 Telegram Scammer Bot
+# 🕷 ScammerResponder

-This Python bot detects messages from scammers in [Telegram Web](https://web.telegram.org), then replies using a locally hosted LLM (via [Ollama](https://ollama.com)).
+ScammerResponder is a Python bot that detects messages from scammers in [Telegram Web](https://web.telegram.org), then replies using a locally hosted LLM (via [Ollama](https://ollama.com)).
 It’s designed to waste scammers’ time by acting naive, confused, and subtly frustrating.

 ---